morrison999/node-google-distance/README.md

 ## API Keys

 Using an API key is not required, but recommended since you can track your usage and make sure you don't exceed [Google's quota](https://developers.google.com/maps/documentation/distancematrix/#Limits).
-You can request a key from Google [here](https://console.developers.google.com).
+You can request a key by [following these steps](https://developers.google.com/maps/documentation/distancematrix/#api_key).

 Specify an API key for use like this: